yggilabs/games/docs/_posts/2018-11-25-greenlight.md

 ### The cast

-	how to make and use side characters

 If you need a character that doesn't already belong to player, you have two options.
 * **make one** — Grab an index card write down a name and a quick description.
 Set that card down in the middle for everyone to see.
 Something like *Doris, The elderly bank-teller* works fine.
 * **take one** — Take a character from those previously made.
 Need an innocent bystander during your convenience store robbery?
 Just put *Doris, The elderly bank-teller* in harms way.

 ## The Break

-	the mid season break to collect thoughts. maybe figure out "The Thing"

 1. *(all)* **Take Five** — take a five minute break.
 2. *(all)* **The Crew** — Do *The Crew* if you haven't; otherwise, just shuffle roles.
 3. *(each)* **The Hype** — Do *The Hype* with 'The Player' on your right.

 ## The Wrap

-	tell character epilogues or figure out a winner?

 Score the game. wrap up the stories.
 Good and bad outcomes are good.
 Middling outcomes are bad